Platform

 Solution:

-As County Commissioner, Minja will create a streamlined, "One-Stop-Shop" at the Department of Business Licensing to cut red tape for small businesses and use the county’s purchasing power to prioritize local contractors and suppliers for public projects.
+As County Commissioner, Minja will create a streamlined, "One-Stop-Shop" concierge at the Clark County Department of Business Licensing to cut red tape for small businesses and use the county’s purchasing power to prioritize local contractors and suppliers for public projects.
 She will expand Clark County’s Department of Economic Development budget and invest in a new CDFI (Community Development Financial Institutions) to provide low-interest micro loans and technical assistance to help local, small businesses grow.
 The CDFI will help Clark County to attract national investments and bring capital to communities that need it most.

-Minja will also partner with CCSD and the College of Southern Nevada (CSN) to expand workforce training that connect our students and residents to high-demand fields like healthcare, nursing, construction and skilled trades, and data and cybersecurity; and work with employers and providers to increase the supply of quality, affordable childcare, which is a major barrier to workforce participation, especially for women.
+Minja will also partner with CCSD and the College of Southern Nevada (CSN) to expand workforce training that connect our students and residents to high-demand fields like healthcare, biotech, nursing, construction and skilled trades, and data and cybersecurity; and work with employers and providers to increase the supply of quality, affordable childcare, which is a major barrier to workforce participation, especially for women.

 Jobs and Economy